 Equitable Distribution and Valuation of Marital Assets under New York’s Domestic Relations Law

-In general, under New York law, property that was acquired by either or both spouses during their marriage, and before the execution of a separation agreement or the commencement of a divorce action, is considered "marital property," regardless of the form in which title is held. (§ 236(1)(c), NY Domestic Relations Law).
+In general, under New York law, the property that was acquired by either or both spouses during their marriage, and before the execution of a separation agreement or the commencement of a divorce action, is considered “marital property,” regardless of the form in which title is held. (§ 236(1)(c), NY Domestic Relations Law).

 Particularly in light of the extreme market fluctuations of recent years, the date as of which a particular item is valued can have extraordinary consequences.
 Moreover, because contested divorces in New York can be litigated for several years, a particular asset’s value as of the date that a divorce action is commenced may differ considerably from its value as of the date of trial.

 In most cases, New York courts apply an active/passive test to determine the valuation date of a particular asset.
 The test was described by the Court of Appeals as follows:

 In attempting to select a suitable valuation date, some courts have drawn a distinction between “active” assets (i.e., those whose value depends on the labor of a spouse) and “passive assets” (i.e., those whose value depends only on market conditions).
 These courts have concluded that “active” assets should be valued only as of the date of the commencement of the action, while the valuation date for “passive” assets may be determined more flexible (see, Smerling v Smerling, 177 A.D.2d 429 Page 288; Heine v Heine, 176 A.D.2d 77; Zelnik v Zelnik, 169 A.D.2d 317; Kallins v Kallins, 170 A.D.2d 436; Greenwald v Greenwald, 164 A.D.2d 706).